Requirements for Maintaining Certification as a CPEO

-A CPEO must notify the IRS of any change that materially affects the continuing accuracy of any agreement or information that was previously provided to the IRS.
-Types of material changes you can report through an account update include, but are not limited to changes in:
+A CPEO must notify the IRS of any change that materially affects the continuing accuracy of any agreement or information that was previously provided to the IRS within 30 days (45 days in the case of a new responsible individual) of its occurrence.
+Additional types of material changes to report include, but are not limited to changes in:

 • Business name, address, fiscal year, licensing, precursor entities, related entities, controlled group information, or responsible information;